Attila (1954 film): US release (1958): The dawn of saturation booking

-By contract, all US 35mm and 16mm, prints and masters, were collected and disposed of in 1968.
+By contract, all US 35 mm and 16 mm, prints and masters, were collected and disposed of in 1968.
 The film was then out of US distribution for decades.
 The picture's 1958 US copyright was renewed in 1986, by a Parisian law firm believed to be acting on behalf of Carlo Ponti and the French StudioCanal film library.
 An Italian-language version (with English sub-titles) was finally issued to US home video in 2008 as part of a 4-film collection from Lionsgate which contained some of Sophia Loren's earlier works.
 Since the movie's initial release, English-language versions have featured a track dubbed by Anthony Quinn.
 This track was also used on Joe Levine's American distribution prints and contains many lines in English which do not match the dialogue spoken in Italian.

 Warner Bros. was so impressed with the exhibition showmanship and business acumen that Joe Levine had brought to Attila, they paid him a $300,000 advance to secure the distribution-rights for his pending release of Pietro Francisci's muscleman epic, Hercules.
-The results Levine had achieved with Attila were then intensified (utilizing Warner Bros' nationwide network of print exchanges) to realize the far greater take of $4.7 million in North American rentals, when that film was released to great fanfare with over 600 prints, the following summer.
+The results Levine had achieved with Attila were then intensified (utilizing Warner Bros' nationwide network of print exchanges) to realize the far greater take of $4.7 million in North American rentals when that film was released to great fanfare with over 600 prints the following summer.
 175 of these played simultaneously in the Greater New York City area, at a time when major studio releases often opened, nationally, with such a number.
 The dubbed Italian sword-and-sandal film, which was produced for about a half-million dollars (Levine purchased North American rights for approximately a third of this figure), became the 4th highest-grossing US release of 1959, easily surpassing all previous box office takes for a foreign-film in the United States.
 Financially, it was widely viewed as a "Joe Levine presents" promotion-fueled blockbuster.